ericausente/simpleapi-via-nodejs/README.md

 Here are the general steps to build a simple Node.js application in Docker.
-Make sure you have a Docker installed.
+Make sure you have a Docker installed in your test environment.

 Then, a new file should be created called "package.json" and an index.js